Onub3nse/BetterLife/README.md

             Go into Settings -> Miscellaneous, check Enable Mods, restart the game.

-            You can find the latest
+            You can find the latest releases here: https://github.com/Onub3nse/BetterLife/releases